NIH-NCPI/ncpi-fhir-ig-2/input/pagecontent/StructureDefinition-ncpi-sample-intro.md

 ### Basic Information

 #### Key Guidelines
 The NCPI Sample profile is based on the standard resource type, [Specimen](https://hl7.org/fhir/R4/specimen.html) and encompasses biospecimen collection, sample information, and aliquot information.
 Biospecimen collection information can be excluded if unavailable.
+However, if there is no parent sample, collection information must be included, even if the value is `unknown`.

 ##### Added Profile Restrictions